ESE-Peasy/NarrateMyWay/docs/system/nmw-main-app.md

 ### 2. Extension Pack Beacons

 As outlined above, it is possible for each beacon setup using NarrateMyWay to provide enriched information which makes use of the UUID of the beacon.
-If setup to include this additional information, these details along with the UUID is stored in an external database.
+If setup to include this additional information, these details along with the UUID are stored in an external database.
 The purpose of these Extension Pack Beacons, is to allow a user to easily download these packs when they come across such a beacon:

 <embed src="../images/NMW-Main-New-Location.pdf" type="application/pdf" width="100%" height="600px" />